-The Coronavirus pandemic has caused unprecedented dislocation in the daily lives of Americans and dramatic, and uneven, economic impacts.
+The Coronavirus pandemic has caused unprecedented dislocation in the daily lives of Americans and dramatic—and uneven—economic impacts.
 Millions of Americans found themselves suddenly out of work or furloughed, and those job losses were concentrated among middle and working class families and people of color.
-What was originally believed to be a short term disruption has dragged on for months.
+What was originally believed to be a short term disruption dragged on for months.
 Some segments of the economy have experienced a sharp recovery, but many Americans’ lives and livelihoods continue to be severely harmed by both the virus and the containment measures.
 The recovery from this recession will be long and challenging.

 The federal government’s response to the economic consequences of the pandemic included direct stimulus payments, expanded unemployment insurance and new requirements that creditors make accommodations on some federally backed loans.
 But regulations requiring Credit Reporting Agencies investigate consumer complaints regarding errors in their credit reports were relaxed, leading to a massive spike in consumer complaints to the CFPB about the CRAs.
 While the financial assistance and loan accommodations have undoubtedly helped consumers, the relaxation of regulations and the unprecedented dislocation has also created more complexity and uncertainty in the credit reporting system.